Kalingga kingdom: History

-The Chinese sources come from China and date back to the Tang Dynasty.
-In book 222 of the New history of the T’ang dynasty (618–906), it is stated that: Ka-ling is also called Djava, it is situated in the southern ocean, at the east of Sumatra and at the west of Bali.
-At its south it has the sea and towards the north lies Cambodja.
+The Chinese sources come from China and date back to the Tang dynasty.
+In book 222 of the New history of the T’ang dynasty, it is stated that: Ka-ling (訶陵) is also called Djava (阇婆), it is situated in the southern ocean, at the east of Sumatra and at the west of Bali.
+At its south it has the sea and towards the north lies Cambodia (真臘, Chenla).

-The people make fortifications of wood and even the largest houses are covered with palmleaves.
+The people make fortifications of wood and even the largest houses are covered with palm leaves.
 They have couches of ivory and mats of the outer skin of bamboo.

 The land produces tortoise-shell, gold and silver, rhinoceros-horns and ivory.
 The country is very rich; there is a cavern from which salt water bubbles up spontaneously.
-They make wine of the hanging flowers of the cocoapalm, when they drink of it, they become rapidly drunk.
+They make wine of the hanging flowers of the coco palm, when they drink of it, they become rapidly drunk.
 They have letters and are acquainted with astronomy.
-In eating they do not use spoons or chopsticks.It is stated that the king lives in a town called Djava, Djapa, or Djapo (闍婆).
-There is also a district called Lang-pi-ya on the mountains, identified by Groeneveldt as Dieng.
+In eating they do not use spoons or chopsticks.It is stated that the king lives in a town called Djava, Djapa, or Djapo (闍婆 Shépó).
+There is also a district called Lang-pi-ya (郎卑野州 Lángbēiyě-zhōu) on the mountains, identified by Groeneveldt as Dieng.
 Groeneveldt argues that Djapa may be referring to Japara, but he does not hold a firm belief in that.

 According to the Chinese Buddhist monk Yijing, in 664 a Chinese Buddhist monk named Huining (會寧 Huìníng) had arrived in Heling and stayed there for about three years.
-During his stay, and with the assistance of Jnanabhadra, a Heling monk, he translated numerous Buddhist Hinayana scriptures.
+During his stay, and with the assistance of Jnanabhadra, a Kalinga Buddhist monk migrated from Kalinga Kingdom of Ancient India,he translated numerous Buddhist Hinayana scriptures.